Installing Ubuntu and Setting Up CUDA Drivers for RTX 3070 GPU

 Side Note: Don’t check the options to register third-party software (namely the drivers) because it’ll require the setup of Secure Boot and you don’t want to do that just yet.

-If you’re curious about the ext4 filesystem,
+If you’re curious about the ext4 filesystem, this Wikipedia page nicely exposes its features.

 This step could most likely be avoided by partitioning the space that was freed directly on Windows, however, I did not try it that way.